 |These tests measure a variety of content knowledge and are dependent on teaching candidates’ desired level of instruction/certification.
 Please visit GACE for a complete list of available Content Assessments.||Content Assessment|

-Georgia will accept some teaching credentials from all but the following states: Alaska, Iowa, and Minnesota.
+If you would like to teach in another state with your pre-existing license, Georgia will accept some teaching credentials from all but the following states: Alaska, Iowa, and Minnesota.
 Contact the Georgia Professional Standards Commission to inquire about your specific situation.
 Please see our interstate reciprocity disclaimer for more information.

 205 Jesse Hill Drive S.E.